Natural Products That Help to Clot Blood and Stop Bleeding

 Z-Medica's zeolite products are now provided as beads in a mesh bag instead of as a powder that is poured into a wound.
 The beads contain zeolite in a different format from the original product and no longer produce excess heat.

 Zeolite works in several ways.
 It provides calcium ions to the wound.
 These ions are one of the clotting factors and are required for several steps in the coagulation cascade.
 Researchers have found that providing calcium ions shortens the clotting time.
 It's also thought that the negative charge on the surface of zeolite particles initiates one pathway in the coagulation cascade.
 In addition, the Naval Blood Research Laboratory (NBRL) has found that in lab equipment zeolite activates platelets, enabling them to form a platelet plug over the wound.
+The lab has also found that zeolite reduces blood loss and increases survival time in rodents.

-Useful Additions to a First Aid Kit
+Potentially Useful Additions to a First Aid Kit

 We all hope that we will never experience a serious injury, but accidents do happen.
 A first aid kit is important in our home and in our vehicles to help ourselves and other people.